somework/p2p-path-finder/README.md

 USD → USDT → ETH → BTC (3 hops)
 ```

+### Path-Level Transparency

+Search results return `Path` objects backed by ordered hop collections.
+Each hop exposes the originating `Order`, hop-specific fees, and the amounts spent/received so you can reconcile fills, read custom order IDs, and aggregate totals without re-computing them yourself.

 ### Guard Rails and Performance

 Configure guard limits to balance thoroughness with performance: